-Access ABL financing options quickly.
-Get matched with lenders for corporate loans from $2MM-$100MM.
+Secure ABL financing options quickly.
+Find your perfect lender matches for commercial loans $2MM-$100MM.

 Finding the Right ABL Lenders for Your Business

 Asset Based Loans, also known as ABLs, provide working capital as well as liquidity for fixed assets.
 The loan structures are typically in the form of a revolving lines of credit (LOC).
 There are various asset classes that lenders can underwrite and they include:

 Machinery & Equipment

 M&E loans are some of the easiest to finance given the relative ease to assign a value to the assets.
 Lenders will appraise the equipment and the loan size will be determined by the loan to value (LTV) ratio.

 Eligible AR is computed by the Lender and an advance rate is applied to the revolving pool.
 Eligibility of AR is determined by the billed vs unbilled status and how long the AR is outstanding.

 Lenders will determine a net orderly liquidation value (NOLV) of the inventory and provide and advance rate against this value.
 Advance rates will vary depending on the type of inventory (ie, raw materials, finished goods, customized products, etc).